About CVUU: FAQ

 - Who delivers your services?

-- The fourth Sunday of the month is set aside for a longer service (~15 minutes longer) for a more in-depth topic.
+- Occasionally, a longer service (~15 minutes longer) with a more in-depth community based topic will be presented.
 This service is often presented by an outside speaker.

 - What are the services like at Cache Valley Unitarian-Universalists congregation?